 The trailer below (in Spanish) will give you an idea of what to expect.

 As I mentioned above, one of the filming locations is Alburquerque, the town where nearly all members of my family come from.
 The news that famous actors Landa and Rabal were coming to town took the place by storm, as you can imagine.
 I’ve been told that Rabal spent four months with a local man to pick up his accent and manners in preparation for his role.
 He plays Azarías, a middle-aged mentally-handicapped man.

 The filming crew chose local people as extras for some scenes.
 For many, the story told by the film was strikingly similar to their own life experience.
 One of those extras is my grandmother, who has a brief appearance in minute 56.
 Likewise, my father was offered some pocket money for leaving his horrific-looking shitty black car parked under a tree, so it would appear on screen.

-I recently watched this film with R and it brought back memories from my grandmothers, both illiterate and both referring to rich families and landowners as señoritos – the way you spoke to someone from a higher social status.
+I recently watched this film with Husband and it brought back memories from my grandmothers, both illiterate and both referring to rich families and landowners as señoritos – the way you spoke to someone from a higher social status.
 If you’re interested in languages and speak a bit of Spanish, you may find it fascinating from a linguistic point of view.
 Pay attention to how different rich and poor people speak.